-Services provided include the following:
+Services provided include the following: Repair service provided:

+Distribution of loaner Chromebooks;

+Password identification:

-Distribution of loaner Chromebooks; Password identification; User account support; Operating system support; Software configuration support; Re-imaging hard drives;
+User account support;

+Operating system support; Software configuration support;

+Re-imaging hard drives;

-Updates and software installations; Coordination of warranty repair
+Updates and software installations;

+Coordination of warranty repair
-Repair service provided:

-Screen replacement - \$50 Full keyboard replacement - \$50 Shell repair or replacement - depends on severity Chargers \$20 Cases \$25
+Screen replacement - \$50

+Full keyboard replacement - \$50

+Shell repair or replacement - depends on severity

-Procedure to open a service request with the Bradford Schools Technology Department
+Chargers \$20

+Cases \$25

+PROCEDURE TO OPEN A SERVICE REQUEST WITH THE BRADFORD SCHOOLS TECHNOLOGY DEPARTMENT

 - 1. All service requests must be made to the Bradford Schools Technology Department through appropriate paperwork being filed. - 2.
 If a student experiences an issue with their Chromebook while in class, they will notify the teacher of the issue. - 3.
 If a student has an issue with his/her Chromebook while at home, the student must fill out the necessary form and submit it the following school day to the technology office. - 4.
-If the Bradford Schools Technology Department does not have an immediate resolution, and the unit is inoperable, the student will be issued a loaner Chromebook upon availability to use during the school

-- day until the problem with their Chromebook has been resolved.
-Student will not be allowed to bring loaner device home. - 5.
+If the Bradford Schools Technology Department does not have an immediate resolution, and the unit is inoperable, the student will be issued a loaner Chromebook upon availability to use during the school day until the problem with their Chromebook has been resolved.
+Students will not be allowed to bring loaner devices home. - 5.
 Students will be notified when their issue has been resolved.

 Service and repairs will be documented and reviewed to ensure the proper use and/or maintenance of the Chromebooks.
-Excessive requests for service/repair is subject to review by the school administration.
+Excessive requests for service/repair are subject to review by the school administration.
 A student with two or more major repairs in one year will lose the right to bring their Chromebook home.